Mayor Sarno kicks of 215th Army Band at Mercy Holiday Pops Concert in Springfield

 SPRINGFIELD, Mass.
-(WWLP) – Mayor Sarno welcomes everyone to Mercy Medical Center’s Family Holiday Concert at Symphony Hall featuring the 215th Army Band of the Massachusetts Army National Guard.
+(WWLP) – Mayor Sarno is kicking off the Mercy Medical Center’s Family Holiday Concert featuring the 215th Army Band of Massachusetts Army National Guard in Springfield Sunday afternoon.

-According to a news release sent to 22News, the concert will take place at the Symphony Hall located on 34 Court Street in Springfield at 2:00 p.m.
+According to a news release sent to 22News, the concert will take place at Symphony Hall located on 34 Court Street at 2:00 p.m.

 Free parking will be provided from 12:00 p.m. to 6:30 p.m. in “South Garage on West Columbus Avenue.